 - It may start to crackle and pop, I used this splatter screen to avoid pork belly flying all over the stove

-- Once browned add the soy/tamarind/aminos and the remaining ingredients.
+- Once browned add the soy or tamari or coconut aminos and the remaining ingredients.

 - Continue to fry, you may need to lower the temp occasionally if its crackling too much but increase it again to get the pork nice an crispy.